Azure/azure-databricks-operator/docs/locust.md

     make port-forward
     ```

-3. Visit `http://localhost:8089` to start the load test from the locust web UI.
+3. Navigate to http://localhost:8089 to start the load test from the locust web UI

-4. View the dashboards for the test on http://localhost:8080
+4. Navigate to http://localhost:8080 with the below credentials to view the Grafana dashboards

     ```text
     Username: admin